Enable HCD unified authentication

 Complete the following before enabling authentication:

-• When configuring an external authentication method such as Kerberos or LDAP ensure that the service is active and available.
+• For external authentication methods, such as LDAP, ensure that the service is active and available.

 • Configure the system_auth keyspace to use a replication factor of 3-5 for each datacenter, see Configure the security keyspaces replication factors.